Entertainment

 cat-in-the-hat-getty.jpg

-Dr. Seuss 'Cat in the Hat.'
+Dr. Seuss' 'Cat in the Hat.'
 Credit: Monica Schipper/Getty Images

-Another Dr. Seuss book is getting banned at an elementary school.
+A Dr. Seuss book is at the center of controversy, with one getting banned — along with around 400 other titles — from a school district in Tennessee.
 According to Nashville Scene, around 400 books have been removed from school libraries in Wilson County following a state law that went into effect over the summer limiting which books public school students have access to.
-The legislation states that “materials in a library collection must be suitable for the age and maturity levels of the students who may access the materials and must be suitable for, and consistent with, the educational mission of the school.”
+The Dr. Seuss book included on the banned list is the search-and-find book Wacky Wednesday.

 Videos by PopCulture.com